DFHack/dfhack/docs/dev/Lua API.rst

   Sets the system clipboard text from a CP437 string.

+* ``dfhack.internal.getClipboardTextCp437Multiline()``

+  Gets the system clipboard text (and converts text to CP437 encoding).
+  Character 0x10 is interpreted as a newline instead of the usual CP437 glyph.
+  The text is returned as a list of strings, one for each line of text on the clipboard.

 * ``dfhack.internal.setClipboardTextCp437Multiline(text)``

   Sets the system clipboard text from a CP437 string.
 Character 0x10 is